Fundamentals for the GBP and the NZD/USD in focus in today’s London forex session

 Pause in cable’s sharp move lower

+Pause in Cable’s Sharp Move Lower A pause in cable’s sharp move lower offers breathing room.
+GBP/USD selling pressure eases temporarily.
+Price consolidates after the drop.
+This creates potential setups.
+Traders watch for continuation or reversal.
 Last Tuesday's failure by cable to take out the 1.5818 resistance resulted in a down candle on high volume, which when it was combined with the previous day's bullish candle on very high volume gave us a two bar reversal (aka a shooting star), and the first signal that cable's preceding move away from the volume point of control region was likely to fail.
-This view was also validated by the volume which accompanied the shooting star, and a further clear signal of weakness to come.
-Against this backdrop Wednesday's sharp 267 pip sell off in cable came as no surprise with the pair also moving firmly below the VPOC to close out at 1.5463 on the session.
-The bearish sentiment was cable continued for the remainder of the week, as the pair closed out August 1.5390.
-The start of the new trading week saw cable once again come under pressure, on relatively low volume, but this is easily explained as Monday was...
+This view was also validated by the volume accompanying the shooting star, and by a further clear signal of weakness to come.
+Summary Against this backdrop Wednesday's sharp 267 pip sell off in cable came as no surprise with the pair also moving firmly below the VPOC to close out at 1.5463 on the session.
+The bearish sentiment was cable continued for the remainder of...

 Read More